hci-lab-um/heuristics-for-test-tool-design/How-To/Navigate-idea-t/starting-with-idea-t.md

 <details close> <summary>Maturity</summary>

-We found in the Case Studies that if an organization is mature in its appraoch to UX that some of the heuristics are embedded in how people think about the design of tools.
+We found in the Case Studies that if an organization is mature in its approach to UX that some of the heuristics are embedded in how people think about the design of tools.
 In this case you might find it useful to concentrate on the ``else'' variants of the subquestions to challenge preconceptions: Why else?
 Who else?
 Where else? and so on.
 Additionally you will find you can quickly assess which of the heuristics will add most value to your discussion, and then deep dive into those.

 </details>